 The Karlovy Vary International Film Festival celebrates its 60th anniversary this year.
 Taking place from 3–11 July 2026, the festival will once again showcase a strong Slovak presence.

 The main Crystal Globe Competition will bring the long-awaited new feature by Ivan Ostrochovský – Only Beautiful Things to Look At (prod.
 Punkchart Films).
 Set within the Czechoslovak healthcare system of the 1980s, the drama stars Aňa Geislerová in the leading role of a doctor.
-A Slovak co-production Chica Checa (dir. Šimon Holý, SK co-producer: ARINAFILM) will compete for the Crystal Globe too.
+A Slovak co-production Chica Checa (dir. Šimon Holý, SK co-prod.
+ARINAFILM) will also compete for the Crystal Globe.

 Martina Buchelová’s feature debut Lover, Not a Fighter (prod.
 NINJA FILM) has been selected for the Proxima Competition.
-More about the film, which transports viewers into a teenage summer, can be found in our interview.
+More about the film, which transports viewers into a teenage summer, can be found in our interview with the directress.
 Joining the Proxima line-up is 33 Steps, a thriller from directing duo Anna & Šimon Domček, produced by Ivan Ostrochovský (prod. escadra).
-More information about the film in our interview.
+More information about the film in our interview with the debuting authors.

-Four Slovak co-productions will receive Special Screenings at this year’s festival: the documentary opus To Die to Live (dir.
-Yuliia Hontaruk, SK co-producer: Silverart), exploring the lives of Ukrainian war veterans; the biographical portrait The Pint of Ink, in which director Ester Geislerová traces the life and legacy of her father (SK co-producer: PubRes); the fiction feature City of Fathers (dir.
-Zdeněk Tyc, SK co-producer: ARTILERIA); and the acclaimed documentary If Pigeons Turned into Gold (dir.
-Pepa Lubojacki, SK co-producer: guča films), which won the award for Best Documentary at this year’s Berlinale.
+Five Slovak co-productions will receive Special Screenings at this year’s festival: the documentary To Die to Live (dir.
+Yuliia Hontaruk, SK co-prod.
+Silverart), exploring the lives of Ukrainian war veterans; the biographical portrait The Pint of Ink, in which director Ester Geislerová traces the life and legacy of her father (SK co-prod.
+PubRes); drama The Cursed Warrior (dir.
+Vojtěch Frič, Tomáš Dianiška, SK co-prod.
+B Production) starring Milan Ondrík in the lead role; the fiction film City of Fathers (dir.
+Zdeněk Tyc, SK co-prod.
+ARTILERIA); and the acclaimed documentary If Pigeons Turned to Gold (dir.
+Pepa Lubojacki, SK co-prod. guča films), which won the Best Documentary Award at this year’s Berlinale.
 An interview with the film’s Slovak co-producer Matej Sotník is available here.

-The same producing trio is also behind Orla, a short rap eco-feminist fairytale that premiered earlier this year at the International Film Festival Rotterdam.
+Guča films is also the co-producer behind Orla, a short rap eco-feminist fairytale that premiered earlier this year at the International Film Festival Rotterdam.
 Its director, Marie Lukáčová, has been selected among this year’s ten Future Frames participants, a programme organised by European Film Promotion for emerging filmmakers.

 Last year, the KVIFF Industry Days platform introduced a new format – KVIFF Central Stage, which aimes to connect established filmmakers from Central Europe.
-The initiative was created in cooperation with the national film institutes of the region.
-Slovakia will be represented by Michal Blaško’s new project Cowgirl (prod. nutprodukcia), which is currently in post-production.
+The initiative was created in cooperation with the national film institutes of the region, including the Slovak Film Institute.
+Slovakia will be represented by Michal Blaško’s project Cowgirl (prod. nutprodukcia), which is currently in post-production, and a minority The Stones Are Rolling to Prague (dir.
+Tomáš Hodan, SK co-prod.
+B Production), which is in development.
+This year, we can also look forward to the new Book-to-Screen at KVIFF platform, where Daniel Majling will present his novel The Zone (published by BRaK).

 Representatives of the Slovak Film Institute and the Slovak Audiovisual Fund attending the festival: